CodeZeroSugar/pokedexcli/README.md

 - More commands (e.g., battles, evolution info)
 - Colorful output with third-party libraries

-## License

-MIT License – use and modify freely!

 Enjoy your Pokémon adventure in the terminal! 🐾